kranius/homelab/README.md

 #### DMZ :

 - RADIUS auth server
-- DNS filtering (running on the raspberry)
 - DNS over HTTPS, terminated on the rb5009 (I was running a Cloudflare tunnel on the rasp but I'm trying the feature on the MikroTik)
-- USB storage as NFS (running on the raspberry, I don't need insane iops but it's starting to show it's age)
+- USB storage as NFS (I don't need insane iops but it's starting to show it's age)
 - Container orchestration (I use the mbp to run non criticial services, basically my toy low-powered server)

 #### LAN :